 Fotech’s LiveDETECT II® DAS powered monitoring technology supports customers worldwide to solve exactly that challenge.

-In a subsea environment, where cable repairs can be dangerous and expensive, early and accurate detection of faults, damage or interference is crucial.
+In an offshore environment, where cable repairs can be dangerous and expensive, early and accurate detection of faults, damage or interference is crucial.

-Fotech’s LiveDETECT II® modular suite of Helios DAS®, Panoptes and EDAM technology is proven to alert on relevant – and only relevant - events in real-time.
-It pinpoints those events to within just metres and evolves its AI understanding of subsea cable threats as the system learns from the data.
+Fotech’s LiveDETECT II® modular suite of Helios DAS®, Panoptes and EDAM technology is proven to deliver advanced wind cable monitoring that alerts on relevant – and only relevant - events in real-time.
+It pinpoints those events to within just metres and evolves its AI understanding of offshore cable threats as the system learns from the data.

 The advanced intelligence provided by our distributed acoustic sensing cable monitoring gears you up to deliver a safe, targeted and efficient response.
 Repair teams can be deployed to the exact location of the disturbance, already armed with the information they need to plan and carry out a quick and effective repair, or to address third party interference – whether accidental (such as anchor drag) or malicious (such as subsea cable theft).